 Catastrophic health plans generally have lower premiums but are ineligible for a premium tax credit to be applied to the cost.
 In 2020, the annual deductible for all catastrophic health coverage plans was $8,150.
 After the deductible is met, the same rules apply regarding copay or coinsurance.

 Once your deductible has been met from out-of-pocket expenses, catastrophic health coverage covers high cost, emergency medical bills that would otherwise be unaffordable.
 Catastrophic plans also cover other essential benefits such as preventative screenings, some vaccinations, annual checkups, and birth control.
 Note that some plans place limits on visits to primary care physicians.

 Fixed-indemnity plans provide a set portion of coverage for certain expenses.
 These plans usually pay for a certain percentage of the cost per-incident basis but occasionally work on a per-period basis.

-These plans usually provide fewer benefits than full insurance plans, but their monthly premiums are usually smaller.
-Oftentimes, these plans do not cover pre-existing conditions and act similarly to short-term health insurance on qualifications and disqualifications.
+These plans usually provide fewer benefits than full insurance plans, but their monthly premiums are generally smaller.
+Often, these plans do not cover pre-existing conditions and act similarly to short-term health insurance on qualifications and disqualifications.

 - First day at the hospital

 - Emergency room and ambulance fees

 Most fixed-indemnity plans do not have an annual deductible, and their premiums can be as low as $25 per month.
 Benefits can cover anywhere from $50-$2,000, depending on the type of medical service you receive.